FLOODY88/ButlerSpeak/README.md

 #	badname 		- The name checker for forbidden words
 #	recording 		- The recording checker
 #	support 		- The support handler
-# 	advertisement 	- The advertiser
+# 	advertisement 	        - The advertisement
 # 	afk 			- The afk manager
 bot.plugins=welcome, badname, recording, support, advertisement, afk
 ```